shidheshh/rapidone/VANNA_AI_FLOW.md

 - Explanation text should be in Hebrew (user's language is he-IL)
 ```

-### Step 7 — Vanna Generates SQL
+### Step 7a — Vanna Generates SQL (With XXX_ Prefix)

-With the restricted schema and security rules baked into the system prompt, Vanna generates SQL:
+With the restricted schema and security rules baked into the system prompt, Vanna generates SQL using `XXX_` prefix:

 ```
 User question: "show me today's appointments"